 Post-Traumatic Stress Disorder (Moderately Severe) (b) Majority of moderately severe PTSD awards unless there are extremes £23,150 to £59,860

-Post-Traumatic Stress Disorder (Less severe) (d) Will settle within one to two years. £3,950 to £8,180
+Post-Traumatic Stress Disorder (Less severe) (d) A full recovery within 1 to 2 years. £3,950 to £8,180

 How Much Compensation Could I Get For Whiplash And Anxiety Under The Whiplash Reforms?